Get 50% Discount Offer 26 Days

 1. Create a Tar Archive

-To create an archive from files or directories, use the -cvf options.
-This command bundles specified files and directories into a single archive file, making it easier to manage.
+Use the—cf option to create an archive from files or directories.
+This command bundles specified files and directories into a single archive file, making managing it easier.
 Use this command when organizing multiple files into a single location.

 tar -cvf archive_name.tar file1 file2 directory/